GigaSpaces raises $12 million to accelerate AI workloads with in-memory computing

-GigaSpaces, a startup developing in-memory computing solutions for AI and machine learning workloads, today announced it raised $12 million.
-The funds will chiefly be used to scale expansion and accelerate product R&D, according to CEO Adi Paz.
+GigaSpaces, a startup developing in-memory computing solutions for AI and machine learning workloads, today announced it has raised $12 million.
+The funds will be used to scale expansion and accelerate product R&D, according to CEO Adi Paz.

 It’s often been argued that in-memory computing is a critical piece of the big data analytics puzzle.
 It promises to mitigate slow data accesses by relying exclusively on data stored in RAM, minimizing the need to move data between storage and processors and theoretically speeding up the training time of machine learning algorithms.
-This result could be substantial cost savings on the part of enterprises in the case of algorithms that take days (or even weeks) to train.
+The result could be substantial cost savings in the case of algorithms that take days (or even weeks) to train.

 GigaSpaces offers three core products in InsightEdge, XAP, and GigaSpaces Cloud.